Skip to content

 fun exitCode2() {

-// than there were before, causing an underflow
+// than there are, causing an underflow

 repeat (100) { drop() }